itefixnet/opsbay-cron-broker/NODE_INFO.md

 ## Backward Compatibility

 Node information headers are optional and don't affect authentication or core functionality.
-Older workers without these headers will continue to work normally.
+The system is designed for Unix-like environments and provides comprehensive node tracking capabilities.